utKarshOO9/string-calculator/README.md

 - [x] Allow multiple delimiters like this `//[delim1][delim2]\n` ex: `//[;][**]\n`
 - [x] Allow multiple delimiters with length longer than one char
 - [x] CLI Application to run calculator for getting output

-Upcoming Feature:

-- [ ] Enable Api Interface for calculator
+- [x] Enable Api Interface for calculator

     Scope